serokell/srkwarrior/README.md

   generation is proven to be reliable, though.
 * Bugwarrior doesn't currently implement token-based authentication for YouTrack, so you will need to create a login/password pair.
-If you're not sure how, ask the ops team.
+If you're not sure how, ask the operations team.
 * `serokellwarrior-export` tool is not safe if anything else modifies Timewarrior DB while it runs.
 The problem here is that Timewarrior entries, unlike Taskwarrior, do not have UUIDs, only relative IDs.
 This can be